sinucep/kOS-Computer/Doc/KSP-BASIC.md

 COLOR FOREGROUND
 PRINT "This text is no longer highlighted"
 ```
 * **Warning!** Due to the nature of kOSPropMonitor's color system, each colored line will be shortened by 9 characters.
 Each color change will reduce the line length by another 9 characters.
 Use colors sparingly.
 The **CO** command without parameters restores the line to its original length.
-Also **COLOR BACKGROUND** shortens the line length, by 7 characters. **COLOR FOREGROUND**  restores the line to its original length.

 The allowed parameters are:
 ```